Pump It Up (video game series): The Pro/Infinity series

 Pump It Up Pro was released by Fun in Motion and Andamiro in 2007.
 The product is a spin-off of Pump It Up, and was developed separately from the main series with the intent of getting players who normally play 4-panel dance games to try 5-panel dancing.
 The game utilizes a heavily modified build of StepMania 4 for its engine and was purchasable as a cabinet or as an upgrade for existing Pump It Up machines running MK6 or MK7 hardware.

 Kyle Ward is the project lead and is responsible for many of the songs and step charts in this series.
 Many elements of the game are inherited from In the Groove, a four-panel dance game which Kyle Ward was previously involved with, such as the ability to save stats and song edits on a USB flash drive.
 Andamiro built cabinets for and distributed In the Groove 2.

 The Pro series is also unique among Pump it Up games due to its trademark style.
 These are the first games led by a non-Korean project head.
 The good will fostered by Kyle Ward working with Andamiro to create cabinets for In the Groove 2 led to him being given a position within the company as a project creator, lead, and creative consultant.

 The default mode is Easy mode, which offers a simplified user interface where a minimal number of options are selectable and the most difficult songs have been removed.
 The Revision 5 patch added Half Double mode as a difficulty which uses the 6 panels on the inside of the pad layout excluding the outer corners from play.
 Pump It Up Pro does not contain a separate mode for remixes and long versions, the long songs and remixes present on Pro are present in regular play, and require two rounds to play.
 In place of a Remix mode is Progressive, a mode containing courses consisting of four songs each.
 A sequel was released in 2010.

-Pump It Up Infinity (2013) was intended as a reboot of the original Pro idea and introduces a "Basic mode" to encourage new players.
+Pump It Up Infinity (2013) was intended as a reboot of the original Pro idea and introduces a "Basic Mode" to encourage new players.
 Infinity features songs from all Pump It Up versions, including the spin-off series Pump It Up Pro and Pump It Up Pro 2.

-Mobile version

-From the official teaser screenshot, the mobile version or known as Pump It Up M introduces some new features that is only exclusive for this version such as training mode, scout, and in-game shop menu.
-The leaked screenshot also reveals some Prime songs on the game that maybe refer to the default songlist of the game.